 Byzantine Fault Tolerance

 Like many good stories, ours also begins with war.
-In the fifth century, the titular city-state of Byzantium was expending.
-In one particular excusion, several Byzantine legions all surrounded the same fortress.
+In the fifth century, the titular city-state of Byzantium was expanding.
+In one particular excursion, several Byzantine legions all surrounded the same fortress.
 Knowing their only chance to topple its impregnable walls is if all generals work together, they need to somehow agree among themselves whether to attack or retreat.
 Most crucially, they must all reach the same decision.
 But here is the crux: due to their importance, it is never allowed that more than two generals confer.
 They cannot all convene in one tent and hash it out.
-The entire decision must only rely on one-on-one communication.
+The entire decision must only rely on one-on-one two-party communication.
 This is not just quite a problem, it is the problem.

 While the historical novel style has its charm, we will shed it for a more colloquial jargon.
 (After all, it would be weird if three chapters from now we would refer to miners as generals).

-The BGT problem essentially desccribes a network of nodes communicating with each other, having to agree on one of given list of options. (e.g. a bunch of generals having to decide whether to attack or retreat).
-The nodes communicate with each other in rounds, where in each round, any node can send a message to any other nodes.
+The BGT problem describes a network of nodes communicating with each other, having to agree on one of a given list of options. (e.g. a bunch of generals having to decide whether to attack or retreat).
+The nodes communicate with each other in rounds, where in each round, any node can send a message to any other node.
 However, nodes only start to receive messages after all nodes are done sending their messages.
 Their goal is to devise a protocol that guarantees that, if all nodes follow the protocol they will all reach the same decision after a known number of rounds.

-We've actually already mentioned one such protocol: majority voting.
+We've already mentioned one such protocol: majority voting.
 In this protocol, each node tells all other nodes its preference, and nodes agree to accept the popular choice.
 This protocol only takes one round.

 That example shows where majority voting lacks as a protocol: in its fault tolerance.
 We call a node faulty if it deviates from the protocol for any reason.
-Adversarial generals and hackers are a reason for concern, but in real world scenarios nodes that are simply malfunctioning are also a serious concern.
+Adversarial generals and hackers are a reason for concern, but in real-world scenarios, nodes that are simply malfunctioning are also a serious concern.

-A byzantine fault tolerance (BFT) protocol is a protocol that can guarantee that the nodes will reach a decision in the prescribed amount of time even if some of the nodes are faulty.
+A byzantine fault tolerance (BFT) protocol is a protocol that can guarantee that the nodes will reach a mutual decision in the prescribed amount of time even if some of the nodes are faulty.
 The level of security such a protocol provides is usually described as a number between and that describes the fraction of faulty nodes a protocol can tolerate.

 In this terms, we can say that PSL created a protocol with fault tolerance, and proved that this is the maximal fault tolerance possible.
+In the other corner, majority voting has a fault tolerance of zero.

 We describe the PSL protocol for four nodes called John, Paul, George and Ringo who are trying to decide whether they should call their new album Revolver or Rubber Soul.